Summary:

 - 624 CE: The Romans launched attacks on the Persian mainland and captured one of their main fire temples (out of three).

 - 625 CE: Numerous important battles took place.
-Although the Persians had the upper hand with their numerical advantage, the Romans somehow managed to win those battles despite all odds.
+Although the Persians had the upper hand with their numerical advantage, the Byzantines somehow managed to win those battles despite all odds.

 - 626 CE: The climax of the war occurred when the Persians attacked Constantinople, but they failed to capture the city.
 Despite their considerable chances, the Persians were unable to conquer Constantinople.

 - 627 CE: The Battle of Nineveh occurred in the Persian heartland (modern-day Iran).
-It was only after this battle that it became clear the Romans had decisively defeated the Persians.
+It was only after this battle that it became clear the Byzantines had decisively defeated the Persians.

-- 628 CE: The war concluded with the Romans regaining all their lost territories like Jerusalem, including the retrieval of significant relics like the Christ's Cross.
+- 628 CE: The war concluded with the Byzantines regaining all their lost territories like Jerusalem, including the retrieval of significant relics like the Christ's Cross.

 Doubt 3: Victory of Anatolia did not COINCIDE with the Victory of Badr

-Islamists insist that it was that FIRST victory of Romans in Anatolia in 622 CE, which fulfilled this prophecy.
+Islamists insist that it was that FIRST victory of Byzantines in Anatolia in 622 CE, which fulfilled this prophecy.

 However, critics point out that:

 - Decisive Victory Questioned: The Meccan Pagans would not have viewed this as a 'Decisive' defeat for the Persians, nor would they have handed over the wager (which consisted of several dozens of camels) to Abu Bakr.
-The Persians still held a huge numerical advantage over the Romans and had the potential to win subsequent battles, possibly even capturing Constantinople and ending the whole Roman Empire altogether (link).
-Events were favoring the Persians, while the odds seemed to favor the Romans.
+The Persians still held a huge numerical advantage over the Byzantines and had the potential to win subsequent battles, possibly even capturing Constantinople and ending the whole Byzantine Empire altogether (link).
+Events were favoring the Persians, while the odds seemed to favor the Byzantines.

 - Timing of the Victory: This claim is further undermined by the fact that this victory did not coincide with the Battle of Badr, which occurred two years later in 624 CE.
 According to the Quranic verses, Muslims were supposed to rejoice their victory on the same day, which was not the case here.